neelu575/Single-page-react-app/README.md

 blogposts/
-This directory contains three components for the each blog posts. and about screencast video, when your click on the screencast link, you cant see the video directly.
-You should click on the "view raw", that video will download into your system.
+This directory contains three components for the each blog posts.

 package.json
 This file contains information about the project, including its dependencies and scripts.